 To Be Taken At: four U.S. cities (Miami, New York, San Francisco and Washington, D.C.) and four international locations (Jerusalem, London, New Delhi and Rome).

 About the Award: The Associated Press is the essential global news network, delivering fast, unbiased news from every corner of the world to all media platforms and formats.
 Founded in 1846, AP today is the largest and most trusted source of independent news and information.
 On any given day more than half the world’s population sees news from AP.

 Training in all formats will include journalism ethics.
 Interns must become familiar with – and abide by – the AP’s statement of values and principles governing ethics.

-- Good writing skills and the ability to recognize grammatical and factual errors.
+Good writing skills and the ability to recognize grammatical and factual errors.
+Knowledge of AP Style.

 Number of Awards: Not specified

 Interns will receive training and experience in text and in at least one other visual format (video, photos and interactive/graphics).

 Interns will contribute to the text report – reporting and writing their own stories.
 Reporting responsibilities will include conducting interviews, monitoring and using social media to find stories and to promote AP’s content, tracking down user-generated content and covering breaking news stories, either by phone or going to the scene.
 Assignments may cover general news, sports, business or entertainment.
 Editors will train interns on such areas as interview techniques, sourcing, databases and AP style.